wkharold/website-demo/README.md

 ![](images/green-build.png)

 9. Now you're ready to start automating.
 Edit the `index.html` file to change the text or color, then commit and sync your changes.
-Within a minute or so, you should see a new build kick off.
+Refresh your Concourse page and within a minute or so you should see a new build kick off.
 Get the URL for your app from the output of the build, and bring it up in a browser.
 The website should have the changes you just made.

 10. Now you just need to check in your code, and Concourse will handle your deployment to Cloud Foundry.